oliversheridanmethven/pyarv/developer_notes/upcoming_features.md

 # Upcoming features

-Here we sketch out some of the milestone we would like to achieve and a collection of our higher level ambitions from this project.
+Here we sketch out some of the milestones we would like to achieve and a collection of our higher level ambitions from this project.

 ## Motivation

-This project is currently constructed as a learning exercise.
+This project is currently constructed primarily as a learning exercise.
 While we hope it picks up traction and becomes wildly popular, that is not our primary goal.
-Our aim is to use this as a development testbed for documentation generation, repository hosting, testing frameworks, PyPI deployment, build system integration with pip and CMake (or e.g. Bazel), type hinting and sanitisers, etc.
+Our aim is to use this as a development testbed for documentation generation, repository hosting, testing frameworks, PyPI deployment, build system integration with `pip` and CMake (or e.g. Bazel), type hinting, sanitisers, etc.

 ## Versions